jspears/gazel/MACOS_DISTRIBUTION_READY.md

 ### For Development

 1. Continue developing features
-2. Test regularly with `pnpm start`
+2. Test regularly with `yarn start`
 3. Commit changes to git

 ### For Distribution